sodafoundation/documentation/content/community/how-to-contribute.md

-# How to Contribute to SODA Projects
+# How to Contribute to all the projects in SODA foundation
 This is an example of basic steps of contributing to any project under SODA Foundation through github.

 ## Step 1: Fork  repository